Every year, millions of people use airplanes for leisure and business.

 Fun Airplane Facts

-- The first flight with the Wright Flyer lasted only 12 seconds and covered 121 feet.
+- The first ever flight lasted only 12 seconds and covered 121 feet (36 m).

-- The world’s shortest commercial flight lasts only 80 seconds and travels only 16,77 miles—the distance between the islands of Papa Westray and Westray in Scotland.
+- The world’s shortest commercial flight lasts only 80 seconds and travels only 16.77 miles (26.9 km)—the distance between the islands of Papa Westray and Westray in Scotland.

 Aviation History Facts

-- The word airplane/airplane comes from the Greek “aēr,” meaning air, and the Latin term “planus,” which stands for level.
+- The word airplane comes from the Greek “aēr,” meaning air, and the Latin term “planus,” which stands for level.

 - On May 15, 1930, Ellen Church became the first female flight attendant, working a 20-hour flight from San Francisco to Chicago.